kubernetes/website/content/en/docs/concepts/workloads/controllers/cron-jobs.md

 A _CronJob_ creates {{< glossary_tooltip term_id="job" text="Jobs" >}} on a repeating schedule.

+CronJob is meant for performing regular scheduled actions such as backups, report generation, and so on.
 One CronJob object is like one line of a _crontab_ (cron table) file on a Unix system.
 It runs a job periodically on a given schedule, written in [Cron](https://en.wikipedia.org/wiki/Cron) format.

-Cron jobs have limitations and idiosyncrasies.
+CronJobs have limitations and idiosyncrasies.
 For example, in certain circumstances, a single cron job can create multiple jobs.
 See the [limitations](#cron-job-limitations) below.

 When the control plane creates new Jobs and (indirectly) Pods for a CronJob, the `.metadata.name`